Roland Piétri

 Roland Piétri (1910 in Paris – 27 October 1986 in the same city), was a French actor and theatre director.

 Biography

-Roland Piétri was co-director of the Comédie des Champs-Élysées from 1944 to 1948 with Claude Sainval and for one season (1946–1947), directed the Centre dramatique de l'Est based in Colmar.
+Roland Piétri was co-director of the Comédie des Champs-Élysées from 1944 to 1948 with Claude Sainval and for one season (1946–1947), directed the Centre dramatique de l'Est based in Colmar (later moved to Strasbourg and renamed The National Drama Center in 1954).
 There he established a troupe with the comedians Françoise Christophe, André Reybaz, Catherine Toth.
 He then returned to the Comédie des Champs-Élysées and became theatre director of Jean Anouilh's plays.